Beyond Elicitation: Provision-based Prompt Optimization for Knowledge-Intensive Tasks: Method

-and $F$ controls the maximum allowed deviation from average branching patterns.
-A high $\beta(v)$ indicates that node $v$ has excessive direct children relative to the organizational patterns in its subtree.
+and $F$ controls the maximum allowed deviation.
+A violation indicates that a parent topic is excessively flat compared to the depth of its children, requiring hierarchical reorganization.
 The detected nodes with violations provide explicit instructions to $\text{LLM}_{opt}$ in candidate prompt generation for performing targeted pruning.
 The violation detection procedure is detailed in \Cref{alg:detection}.
 This constraint-guided approach ensures that pruning maintains essential domain information while resolving organizational inefficiencies.